gustaveroussy/EaCoN/README.md

 ### **Batch mode (with multithreadng)**

-All the steps described above in single sample mode can be run in batch mode, that is for multiple samples, even possibly with multithreading to process multiple at the same time.
-It simply consists into using different function with the same name but an added ".Batch" suffix.
-Those are just wrappers to the single-sample version of these.
+All the steps described above in single sample mode can be run in batch mode, that is for multiple samples, possibly combined with multithreading to process multiple samples in parallel.
+It simply consists into using different functions with the same name but an added ".Batch" suffix.
+Those are just wrappers to the single-sample version of the functions.

 #### **Raw data processing**